 What we are doing

-The Ministry of Environment uses different forms of tenure/licence arrangements to secure economic benefits from public forest resources and ensure sustainable forest management.
-Sixty-one per cent of the province's commercial forest has long-term tenure arrangements with forest management agreements in place.
+The Ministry of Environment uses different forms of licensing arrangements to secure economic benefits from public forest resources and ensure sustainable forest management.
+Sixty-one per cent of the province's commercial forest has long-term licensing arrangements with forest management agreements in place.
 Forest management agreements grant the licensee the right to harvest crown timber within a defined licence area for a term of 20 years with the possibility to extend the term every five years if all obligations are being met.
 This type of licence is the most comprehensive and requires a forest management plan to be in place for the timber supply area.
 This agreement provides long term security for the company.

-Under The Forest Resource Management Act, short-term area-based tenure is granted through area-based term supply licences (TSLs) for some timber supply areas.
+Under The Forest Resource Management Act, short-term area-based licence is granted through area-based term supply licences (TSLs) for some timber supply areas.
 Area-based TSLs are typically issued for a term of five years with the possibility of being reissued at the end of the term.
 This licence must have a trust fund into which forest management fees are paid, which is intended to cover the costs associated with subsequent forest management activities, such as reforestation.
-About 22 per cent of the commercial forest is allocated as area-based TSLs.
+About 23 per cent of the commercial forest is allocated as area-based TSLs.

 Why it matters

 Since forest management agreements provide the greatest assurance of sustainable forest management – requiring forest management plans, which undergo environmental impact assessments, plus renewal obligations – the long-term goal is to move area-based term supply licences to forest management agreements.

 Whether it is for timber or non-timber products, aesthetics or wildlife, the boreal forest is valued by Indigenous peoples and a variety of stakeholders including hikers, hunters, cabin owners and forestry companies.
 All licence types require engagement and consultation on proposed forestry activities during the planning process.
 This occurs during the development of a 20-year forest management plan which applies to the larger and longer term licences and the annual operating plan which applies to all licensees.
 This provides an opportunity for all interested parties to give input and help guide the direction on how to balance environmental, economic and social benefits.